johnbywater/quantdsl/README.md

 ***Domain specific language for quantitative analytics in finance.***

 *Quant DSL* is a hybrid functional programming language for modelling derivative financial instruments.
-The core of *Quant DSL* is a set of primitive elements such as *Wait*, *Choice*, and *Market* - which encapsulate mathematical machinery used in finanace and trading, and which can be composed into expressions of value.
-User defined functions are used to generate complex graphs of primitive expressions, which can be evaluated in parallel.
-The syntax and semantics of *Quant DSL* expressions have been formally defined with mathematical proofs.
+The core of *Quant DSL* is a set of primitive elements (such as "*Wait*", "*Choice*", and "*Market*") which encapsulate mathematical machinery used in finanace and trading, and which can be composed into concise expressions of future value.
+User defined functions are used to generate complex graphs of primitive expressions that can be evaluated in parallel.
+The syntax and semantics of *Quant DSL* expressions have been formally defined, and supported with mathematical proofs.
 This package is an implementation in Python of the *Quant DSL* syntax and semantics.

-Stable releases of are available to [download from the Python Package Index](https://pypi.python.org/pypi/quantdsl).
+Stable releases are available to [download from the Python Package Index](https://pypi.python.org/pypi/quantdsl).
 You can [follow and contribute further changes on GitHub](https://github.com/johnbywater/quantdsl).

 Although *Quant DSL* is designed to be integrated into other software applications, a command line interface `quantdsl` is provided so that valuations can be made without any further software development.